 "Tai Chi definitely improves my posture, balance, coordination and strength."

 "My mobility has improved and so has my balance.
 It also apparently reduces the risk of falls.
 I would recommend Tai Chi to anyone."

 "Qi Gong is wonderful for all ages, and so much easier to adapt to any weakness.
 I'd highly recommend."

 Classes often combine both forms so it's a good idea to check with the instructor to see which kind they teach.
-The movements in Qi Gong tend to be simpler in nature and not as intricate as those in Tai Chi.
+The movements in Qi Gong tend to be simpler and not as intricate as those in Tai Chi.

 "Our lessons were split with Qi Gong being one part and that was really great."